You know that crispy skinned sea bass you get at Chinese restaurants? Well… it’s actually ridiculously easy to make it at home.

-Make sure the oil is nice and hot before putting the seabass in, skin side down, to ensure it gets extra crispy.
+Make sure the oil is nice and hot before adding the sea bass skin side down.
+You want it to be nice and crispy.

 Cooking Time (includes preparation time): 20 Minutes

 Red Chillies - £0.60

 Soy Sauce - £1.00

 1 Bunch of Coriander - £0.70

 Total Cost - £9.67 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Add 2 parts rice to 1 part water.
 Let it bubble away until all the water has been absorbed.

 Prep your veg.
 Chop you ginger into matchsticks.
 Finely chop a red chilli, a garlic clove and 2 spring onions.